sesdave/elite-backend-test/README.md

 - CRUD operations for managing items
 - Rate limiting and request throttling
 - Automatic cleanup of expired database records
+- Queuing for Selling with AWS SQS**: Use AWS Simple Queue Service (SQS) to optimize the selling process and handle maximum quantity selling across multiple requests.

 ## Prerequisites